-- 1. When connecting to a digital cinema media block (IMS, integrated media block (IMB), or external) use the 16ch MediaBlock input option.
+- 1. When connecting to a digital cinema media block (IMS, IMB, or external) use the 16ch MediaBlock input option.
 This option processes audio correctly for such a device. - 2.
-In cases where you are not using a digital cinema source or if the CP950 or 950A is receiving coded audio on Advanced Encryption Standard (AES) pair 1/2, use the 16ch AES Digital input option for best results.
+In cases where you are not using a digital cinema source or if the CP950 or 950A is receiving coded audio on AES pair 1/2, use the 16ch AES Digital input option for best results.